 Before going any farther, I admit to being a Shimano biased amateur bike mechanic.
 I will touch on SRAM a little.
 Campy does not make an MTB group so they don’t really play in this arena.
 So I may miss some options, but I am pretty sure this covers most of the bases.
-If not, please feel free to let me know.
+But if not, please feel free to let me know.

 In order to understand compatibility between shifters, derailleurs and gears (cogs/chainrings), it is helpful to break down compatibility into three categories: cable pull, gear capacity and max gearing.

 Cable Pull This is the amount of cable movement needed move a derailleur enough to shift one gear.
 The amount of cable pull that a derailleur needs and the amount that the shifter delivers must be the same.
-If not, derailleurs will position the chain centered on the gears.
+If not, derailleurs will not position the chain centered on the gears.

 Max Gear Size and Range Rear derailleurs have limits on the max size cog they can handle.
 SRAM’s commonplace 42T big cog will not work with older derailleurs, for example.
 The mech simply cannot pivot out far enough to reach the bigger cogs.
 Sometimes you can make move them out farther with adapters or by using long “b tension” bolts.
 But that can mean the derailleur will not be able to get close to the small cogs and compromise shifting in that range.
 Front derailleurs are a little different.
 The curvature of the shifting plates is designed for different sizes of chainrings.
 Shimano’s road derailleurs accommodate this.
 For example with the newest Ultegra R8000 band mount front derailleur is offered in L (large) and M/S (Medium/Small) options.